ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-7-3.md

-Chapter 7: Encouraging Positive Performance Through Feedback: Encouraging Continuous Learning and Development through Feedback
+Encouraging Continuous Learning and Development through Feedback
 ==============================================================================================================================

 Encouraging positive performance through feedback is essential for promoting continuous learning and development in the workplace.
 In this chapter, we will explore strategies for encouraging positive performance through feedback.